lizaandrych/Telegram_data_analysis/README.md

  # Telegram_data_analysis
-It is a project about analysing data get from telegram chats.
+It is a project about analysing data got from telegram chats.
 You can see how many data you can get from only messages from social media.
 I used pandas to analyze data because it is comfortable in use and you can see clearly how data looks like.

 All plots and statistics are made with pandas, matplotlib, seaborn and plotly.

 I have found interesting statistics and would like to continue exploring this data more deeply.
+## Here you can found a lot of examples of chat analitics and their visualization.
 ## Features I would like to implement:
 * Some more gender characteristics:
    * how actitvy of people of diffent h=gender depends on daytime